AokoMercyline/Personal-blog/README.md

 * Create an account
 * Log in
 * Post a blog
-* Comment on a pitch
+* Comment on a blog
 * See comments posted on each individual blog
 * Edit your profile i.e will be able to add a short bio about yourself and a profile picture